by Yang/wdaehn and OlliW, with videos by alcurtis93, descriptions refer to firmwares v2.xx

 Related wiki articles:

 New firmware versions are released relatively frequently .
-So, the first step will be to flash the latest firmware.
+So as first step it is recommended to flash the latest firmware.

 In order to flash a new firmware the following steps are recommended.